The Bay Area Leads the Way in RCV Adoption in California

 Adopted RCV in 2002 and used since 2004 to elect the mayor, city attorney, Board of Supervisors and five additional citywide offices.

 Adopted RCV as option in a 2000 charter amendment and used since 2010 to elect the mayor and city council.

 Cities save the expense of administering primary or runoff elections.
-In San Francisco, as of 2015, over 20 elections went to multiple rounds of counting, allowing for strong winners out of competitive races without the need for a high-cost, low turnout runoff.
+In San Francisco, as of 2019, 30 elections went to multiple rounds of counting, allowing for strong winners out of competitive races without the need for a high-cost, low turnout runoff.
 In Oakland, there has been a resurgence of grassroots campaigning with emphasis on direct voter outreach, increasing both public awareness of elections and elected official’s connection with their constituents.
 There has been an increase in elected officials from communities that are historically under-represented in local government as well.

 Want to bring RCV to your city or county?
 Connect with us and find your local CfER chapter.